Wales' new era begins in Croatia

 |Coverage: Live on BBC Radio Wales, BBC Radio Cymru, BBC Radio 5 sports extra, the BBC Sport website & app; live text commentary on BBC Sport website & app.

-Some of Wales' players have called it a "new era," while boss Robert Page has talked of "resetting and reframing."
+Some of Wales' players have called it a "new era," while boss Robert Page has talked of "resetting and reframing".

 For Wales this is the new reality, life after Gareth Bale, life after the men's top goalscorer and greatest modern day footballer... life after their leader.

-After qualifying for three of the last four major tournaments having previously only reached the 1958 World Cup and with fan interest reaching a crescendo, Wales' new era comes at a time when expectation has arguably never been higher.
+After qualifying for three of the past four major tournaments, having previously only reached the 1958 World Cup, and with fan interest reaching a crescendo, Wales' new era comes at a time when expectation has arguably never been higher.

 For Page, after a disappointing World Cup, now is a time where he will be forced to move on from a group of players that have given Wales unprecedented success.

-He could not have wished for a tougher start, with Wales heading to face World Cup semi-finalists Croatia.
+He could not have been given for a tougher start, with Wales heading to face World Cup semi-finalists Croatia.

-So are Wales set for a bright new era, or a return to their footballing dark ages, or something in-between without their record appearance-maker and star player?
+So are Wales set for a bright new era, or a return to their footballing dark ages, or something in between without their record appearance-maker and star player?

 - Elis James' Feast of Football: The road to Euro 2024 starts here